zeling595/tp/docs/UserGuide.md

 #### Viewing a bill: `getBill`

-Finds the bill of a specified booking Id.
+Finds the bill of a specified booking ID.
 To find out the BOOKING_ID of the booking you want to order the room service for, you can use the `findBooking` command.

 Format: `getBill bid/BOOKING_ID`

 * The `BOOKING_ID` refers to the unique identifier of the booking.
-* The `BOOKING_ID` must be a valid booking Id in the BookingBook.
+* The `BOOKING_ID` must be a valid booking ID in the BookingBook.

 Example:
-* `getBill bid/6` shows the bill for the booking Id `6`.
+* `getBill bid/6` shows the bill for the booking ID `6`.

 ### Miscellaneous Features